GuerrerioKat/guerreriokat.github.io/_pages/about.md

   - /about.html
 ---

-I am an undergraduate student at Johns Hopkins University majoring in Computer Science and Applied Mathematics and Statistics (Class of 2027).
+I am currently an undergraduate student at Johns Hopkins University with an expected graduation date of May 2027.
+I am double majoring in Computer Science and Applied Mathematics and Statistics and have a 4.0/4.0 GPA.

 I have been doing research since high school at UMBC in the [Lab for Informatics for Human Flourishing](https://flourish.umbc.edu) to quantify the quality of mother-child interactions to create an AI assisted tool to help social worker’s attachment based intervention programs.
 Additionally, I am interning at NIDA’s [Technology and Translational Research Unit](https://bcurtislab.com/) where I am using Natural Language Processing techniques to analyze and describe the language used in substance use disorder (SUD) recovery-focused subreddits and applying Large Language Models to analyze how social support requests are distributed across different substances.